How to Buy

 Manifold Viewer installation packages do

-If your anti-virus program reports a problem with a Radian or Manifold installation file, you can verify that is a false alarm by using any popular tool (7zip, Microsoft, etc.) to compute the SHA checksum for the installation package you are using.
+If your anti-virus program reports a problem with a Manifold installation file, you can verify that is a false alarm by using any popular tool (7zip, Microsoft, etc.) to compute the SHA checksum for the installation package you are using.
 If that SHA checksum matches the SHA checksum published for that package, you know for sure the anti-virus package reported a false alarm.

 Windows 10 and other recent Windows editions include the